x86taka/k6-extension-registry/README.md

 The extensions registry contains the following attributes:
  * Description of extension (name, source registry, type, tier, et cetera).
 These are entered when [registering the extension](#registering-an-extension) and maintained in this repository
  * Dynamic attributes retrieved from the source repository (e.g. GitHub, GitLab).
 For example, the number of Github stars.
 These attributes are automatically updated periodically.
- * Dynamic attributes resulting from the extension linting (grade, issues found).
+ * Dynamic attributes resulting from the extension linting (issues found).
 These attributes are automatically updated periodically.

 The registry is published at https://registry.k6.io.

 It can be accessed using the API described in [openapi.yaml].
-This API allows accessing subset of the registry by different criteria (tier, grade), and also fetch statistics about the extensions.
+This API allows accessing subset of the registry by different criteria (e.g. by tier), and also fetch statistics about the extensions.

 The [Wiki](https://github.com/grafana/k6-extension-registry/wiki) has human-readable reports based on registry content.